slicebox/dicom-streams/README.md

 The logic of parsing and handling DICOM data is inspired by [dcm4che](https://github.com/dcm4che/dcm4che) which provides a far more complete (albeit blocking and synchronous) implementation of the DICOM standard.

+### Data Model

+Streaming binary DICOM data may originate from many different sources such as files, a HTTP POST request, or a read from a database.
+Akka Streams provide a multitude of connectors for streaming binary data.
+Streaming data arrives in chunks (`ByteString`s).
+In the Akka Stream nomenclature, chunks originate from _sources_, they are processed in _flows_ and and folded into a non-streaming plain objects using a _sink_.

+This library provides flows for parsing binary DICOM data into DICOM parts (represented by the `DicomPart` interface) - small objects representing a part of a data element.
+These DICOM parts are bounded in size by a user specified chunk size parameter.
+Flows of DICOM parts can be processed using a series of flows in this library.
+There are flows for filtering based on tag path conditions, flows for converting between transfer syntaxes, flows for re-encoding sequences and items, etc.

+The `Element` interface provides a set of higher level data classes, each roughly corresponding to one row in a textual dump of a DICOM files.
+Here, chunks are aggregated into complete data elements.
+There are representations for standard tag-value elements, sequence and item start elements, sequence and item delimitation elements, fragments start elements, etc. A `DicomPart` stream is transformed into an `Element` stream via the `elementFlow` flow.

+A flow of `Element`s can be materialized into a representation of a dataset called an `Elements` using the `elementSink` sink.
+For processing of large sets of data, one should strive for a fully streaming DICOM pipeline, however, in some cases it can be convenient to work with a plain dataset; `Elements` serves this purpose.
+Internally, the sink aggregates `Element`s into `ElementSet`s, each with an asssociated tag number (value elements, sequences and fragments). `Elements` implements a straight-forward data hierarchy:
+* An `Elements` holds a list of `ElementSet`s (`ValueElement`, `Sequence` and `Fragments`)
+* A `ValueElement` is a standard attribute with tag number and binary value
+* A `Sequence` holds a list of `Item`s
+  * An `Item` contains zero or one `Elements` (note the recursion)
+* A `Fragments` holds a list of `Fragment`s
+  * A `Fragment` holds a binary value.

+The following diagram shows an overview of the data model at the `DicomPart`, `Element` and `ElementSet` levels.

+![Data model][README/data-model.png]

 ### Usage

 The following example reads a DICOM file from disk, validates that it is a DICOM file, discards all private elements